 - 21st Century Fox has Scientifically Produced Animal Matter (SPAM).
 As it's one of the furry universes where all animals are sentient carnivores ate other people before its introduction, a few months after SPAM was introduced predation was banned, for one arc.

 - Tumor beef, another amazing invention of Jobe Wilkins in the Whateley Universe.
+So what if it is carcinogenic, hard to eat and of little nutritional value?
 The United Nations sanctioned Jobe (yet again) for this.
+Not his home country of Karedonia, not the country he sold the cows to, but Jobe himself (oops, I mean herself).

 - In Invader Zim, a McMeaties employee tells Zim how NASA developed a germ-resistant form of SPAAACE MEEAAT to use as food on deep-space missions.
 However McMeaties can't afford it so they make theirs out of napkins.